zbmed/2023-2024-ZK_Data_Librarian_Modul_3/content/basics/_index.md

 +++
-title = "Grundlagen der Datenanalyse in Python"
+title = "Grundbegriffe der Statistik und Einführung in Pandas"
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 # menuTitle = "Einführung"
 weight = 200